slybit/scripts4mqtt/README.md

 ## Actions

+### Delay and repetition

+In case either an action is pending a delayed activatio or is repeating, a new trigger of the condition block will have the following consequences:
+* pending delayed action: reset the delay timer on the same evaluation and cancel the action if opposite evaluation
+* repeating action: leave alone on the same evaluation and cancel the action if opposite evaluation

+For example, if a delayed action that was part of the True actions, will be cancelled on a false evaluation after a trigger in the condition block.
+A true evaluation of the evaluation block would reset the counter.

 ### Delay

 The delay parameter will delay the execution of an action with the specified amount of milliseconds.
 For example, setting a delay of 60000 will delay the execution of the action with 1 minute.